RavSS/HAVK/TASKLIST.md

   with anything less laggy which can properly terminate tasks.
 - Move the task scheduler to the runtime so we can use Ada's task syntax.
   A general refactor of the entire RTS would be good.
-- Create a package for better concurrency support e.g. mutexes and make numerous subprograms safer for ring 0 tasks.
+- Create a package for better concurrency support e.g. mutexes.
 - Improve the memory manager so it can split and merge free blocks to minimise wasted space.
 - Create a package that handles loading and tracking of external programs from the drives.
 - Start implementing various system calls so user space can do something.
+  IPC is particularly needed so we can take things out of ring 0.
+- Create a virtual filesystem for the purpose of abstracting the kernel from the current FAT16 driver.

 #### Low priority
 - Begin to create a solution for PS/2 mouse capabilities.